Sergio Benvenuto

 Sergio Benvenuto (born 1948 in Naples, Italy) is an Italian psychoanalyst, philosopher and author.
 He is researcher for the Institute of Cognitive Sciences and Technologies (ISTC) of the Italian National Research Council (CNR) in Rome.
-He is Professor Emeritus in Psychoanalysis at the International Institute of Depth Psychology in Kiev.
+He is Professor Emeritus in Psychoanalysis at the International Institute of Depth Psychology in Kyiv.
 He founded and edited the European Journal of Psychoanalysis (since 2012 also published in Russian).

 Biography

 He studied at the University of Paris 7 between 1967 and 1973, where he obtained a Maîtrise (master's degree) in Psychology.
 In the same period he followed seminars by Roland Barthes (at the École Pratique des Hautes Etudes) and Jacques Lacan.